abhijeetmanhas/sunpy/docs/dev_guide/extending_fido.rst

   This string should be declared in a way that it extracts the metadata from urls correctly, using :func:`~sunpy.extern.parse.parse`.

 Sometimes the "Attr" values may not exist identically in the retrieved urls.
-Say, for example, the Wavelength Attr can be passed as an `~astropy.units.Quantity` to the :func:`search` but the url may have a different representation for it in its string.
+Say, for example, the Wavelength Attr can be passed as an `~astropy.units.Quantity` to the :meth:`~sunpy.net.dataretriever.GenericClient.search` but the url may have a different representation for it in its string.
 For such cases, these methods need to be worked out:

-* :func:`~sunpy.net.dataretriever.GenericClient.pre_search_hook` which will convert the passed attrs to their representation in the url.
+* :meth:`~sunpy.net.dataretriever.GenericClient.pre_search_hook` which will convert the passed attrs to their representation in the url.
-* :func:`~sunpy.net.dataretriever.GenericClient.post_search_hook` which converts the retrieved metadata from url to the form in which they are desired to be represented in the response table.
+* :meth:`~sunpy.net.dataretriever.GenericClient.post_search_hook` which converts the retrieved metadata from url to the form in which they are desired to be represented in the response table.

 It may also be possible that the URL contains the "Attrs" other than time in the directory itself.
-Since scraper doesn't support generating directories that have non-time variables, the :func:`search` needs to be overwritten.
+Since scraper doesn't support generating directories that have non-time variables, the :meth:`~sunpy.net.dataretriever.GenericClient.search` needs to be overwritten.
-Based on the "Attrs" passed to it, they can be looped to generate the possible patterns for directory and then passed to the scraper
+Based on the "Attrs" passed to it, they can be looped to generate the possible patterns for directory and then passed to the scraper.
-:func:`super().search` can be called per loop.
+:meth:`super().search` can be called per loop.

 Examples
 ^^^^^^^^